 The historic buildings of Bryggen are Bergen’s highlight.
 The line of wood houses was a German settlement during the Hanseatic League – they were offices and residences built as early as the 13th century.

 What is Bryggen today?
-Apart from a tourist spot with gift shops and restaurants, the houses in Bryggen is also functioning as workshops and offices.
+Apart from being a tourist spot with gift shops and restaurants, the houses in Bryggen also function as workshops and offices.
 Enter the alleys between the houses you may feel like entering a maze, and then you will be surprised there are some interesting stores in business, and waiting for you to discover them!

-If you want to learn more about the history and character of Bryggen, visit the Bryggen museum, where it showcases illustrations and artifacts collected from Bryggen.
+If you want to learn more about the history and character of Bryggen, visit the Bryggen Museum, which showcases illustrations and artifacts collected from Bryggen.
 You can join a guided tour in the summer and have an on-site experience!

 Some intersting shops in Bryggen:

 - Per Vigeland: an accessories store with an interesting and unique design